mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 # Object Id

-When a document is created, an id of type `ObjectId` will be autogenerated by the MongoDB client library.
+When a document is created, an id of type `ObjectId` will be autogenerated by the MongoDB® client library.
 If the id is provided explicitly, by assigning a value to the `_id` field, the value must be an `ObjectId`, a string or an integer.

 # Example

-The following is a minimal setup for getting _mongodbprotocol_ up and running.
+The following is a minimal setup for getting _nosqlprotocol_ up and running.
 It is assumed the reader knows how to configure MaxScale for normal use.
 If not, please start with the
 [MaxScale tutorial](Documentation/Tutorials/MaxScale-Tutorial.md).
-Note that as _mongodbprotocol_ is the first component in the MaxScale routing chain, it can be used with all routers and filters.
+Note that as _nosqlprotocol_ is the first component in the MaxScale routing chain, it can be used with all routers and filters.

 ## Configuring MaxScale